About Our Therapists

 Meet our therapists at Pathways Counseling Center.
 Find the right partner for your mental health services.
 We are currently working with patients in-person and via teletherapy from our Spring Hill, Florida offices.

 Meet Our Therapists

 Welcome to the Pathways Family

 Pathways Counseling Center’s therapy staff is comprised of interesting and diverse people from a variety of backgrounds with a range of experience.
+We offer counseling services in Spanish and English.
 Take a moment to meet our staff of therapists introduced below.

 Please Note: All clinicians are licensed in the state of Florida and are independent contractors (for, with or at) Pathways Counseling Center.

 Susanne was born and raised in Florida, attended the University of Florida in Gainesville, and loves her “Gators”!
 Susanne has been working in the mental health field since obtaining her graduate degree in 1995, and she has been in private practice at Pathways since 2006.
 She loves children and has dedicated her life to helping children and families be happy, healthy, and successful in today’s challenging society.